Involutions of Azumaya algebras: Introduction

 We require a quotient to satisfy certain axioms, presented in Subsection \ref{subsec:quotients}, and prove that they are satisfied in a number of important examples, notably when the categorical quotient $X/C_2$ exists in the category of schemes and is a \emph{good quotient}.
 Such quotients exist for instance if $X$ is affine or projective, see Theorem~\ref{TH:important-exact-quotients}.
 Thereafter in the development of the theory, we are usually agnostic about the quotient chosen.
 In examples, we often return to the motivating case of a good quotient.

 Consider, therefore, a good quotient $\pi: X \to Y=X/C_2$.
 It is technically easier to work on $Y$ than on $X$.
 Specifically, by virtue of our Theorem \ref{TH:pi-star-equiv}, there is an equivalence between Azumaya algebras with $\lambda$-involution on $X$ on the one hand and Azumaya algebras with $\pi_* \lambda $-involution over the sheaf of rings $R:=\pi_*(\sh{O}_X)$ on the other.
 We therefore study Azumaya algebras over $R$.
-While $Y$ does not carry an involution, the ring sheaf $R$ does, $\pi_*\lambda$, which we abbreviate to $\lambda$.
+While $Y$ does not carry an involution, the ring sheaf $R$ has an involution, namely, $\pi_*\lambda$, which we abbreviate to $\lambda$.
 A difficulty that we encounter here is that the sheaf of rings $R$ is not a local ring object on $Y$, but rather a sheaf of rings with involution, the fixed subsheaf of which is the local ring object $(\pi_*\sh O_X)^{C_2} = \sh{O}_Y$.
 We devote considerable work to the study of commutative rings with involutions whose fixed subrings are local in Section \ref{sec:ringsWithInvolution}, and conclude in Theorem \ref{thm:local-involution} that any such ring is a semilocal ring, so that the sheaf $R$ may be viewed as making $Y$ a ``semilocally ringed'' space.

 In Section~\ref{sec:types}, we introduce and study \emph{types} of $\lambda$-involutions.
 Specifically, we define two Azumaya $R$-algebras with a $\lambda$-involution, $(A,\tau)$ and $(B,\sigma)$, to be of the same \textit{type} if some matrix algebra over $(A,\tau)$ is $Y_\et$-locally isomorphic to some matrix algebra over $(B,\sigma)$.
-We show in Theorem~\ref{TH:ct-determines-local-iso} and Corollary~\ref{CR:coarse-type-determines-type} that this definition does give the desired properties listed above, namely, that the collection of types forms $2$-torsion group whose product rule is compatible with tensor products, and when $\deg A=\deg B$, the involutions $\tau$ and $\sigma$ have the same type if and only if $(A,\tau)$ and $(B,\sigma)$ are $Y_\et$-locally isomorphic, without the need to pass to matrix algebras.
+We show in Theorem~\ref{TH:ct-determines-local-iso} and Corollary~\ref{CR:coarse-type-determines-type} that the collection of types forms a $2$-torsion group whose product rule is compatible with tensor products, and when $\deg A=\deg B$, the involutions $\tau$ and $\sigma$ have the same type if and only if $(A,\tau)$ and $(B,\sigma)$ are $Y_\et$-locally isomorphic, without the need to pass to matrix algebras.
+Thus, the definition given here agrees with the definition in Subsection~\ref{subsec:motivation}.
 We then turn to the problem of calculating the group of types in specific cases.